Types Of Flowers: Different Kinds of Flowers with Names and Pictures

 Flowering Kalanchoe

-• Crown of Thrones – it is a very pretty succulent that can bloom almost throughout the year.
-The flowers are small and green, surrounded by showy bracts in red, orange, pink, yellow, or white.
+• Crown of Thrones – An attractive succulent that blooms almost year-round, featuring small green flowers set against colorful bracts in red, orange, pink, yellow, or white.”

-Flowering bulbs are among the most popular types of flowers that grow and bloom throughout the year.
+Flowering bulbs are popular plants that bloom many times throughout the year.

 Tulip